Recep Tayyip Erdoğan: Armenian genocide

-Prime Minister Erdoğan expressed multiple times that Turkey would acknowledge the mass killings of Armenians during World War I as genocide only after a thorough investigation by a joint Turkish-Armenian commission consisting of historians, archaeologists, political scientists and other experts.
-In 2005, Erdoğan and the main opposition party leader Deniz Baykal wrote a letter to Armenian President Robert Kocharyan, proposing the creation of a joint Turkish-Armenian commission.
+Erdoğan has continued Turkey's policy of Armenian genocide denial.
+He has said multiple times that Turkey would recognize the mass killings of Armenians during World War I as a genocide only after a thorough investigation by a joint Turkish-Armenian commission consisting of historians, archaeologists, political scientists and other experts.
+In 2005, Erdoğan and the main opposition party leader Deniz Baykal wrote a letter to President of Armenia Robert Kocharyan, proposing the creation of a joint Turkish-Armenian commission.
 Armenian Foreign Minister Vartan Oskanian rejected the offer because he asserted that the proposal itself was "insincere and not serious".
-He added: "This issue cannot be considered at historical level with Turks, who themselves politicized the problem".
+He added: "This issue cannot be considered at historical level with Turks, who themselves politicized the problem."

-In December 2008, Erdoğan criticised the I Apologize campaign by Turkish intellectuals to recognize the Armenian genocide, saying, "I neither accept nor support this campaign.
+In December 2008, Erdoğan criticized the I Apologize campaign by Turkish intellectuals to recognize the Armenian genocide, saying, "I neither accept nor support this campaign.
 We did not commit a crime, therefore we do not need to apologise ...
-It will not have any benefit other than stirring up trouble, disturbing our peace and undoing the steps which have been taken".
+It will not have any benefit other than stirring up trouble, disturbing our peace and undoing the steps which have been taken."